faisalazam/DeployHub/ansible/inventory/README.md

 To connect to the vm with https via host on forwarded port 55986 and regardless of whether the  `network_mode` set to `host` or not.

+Note the use of `ansible_winrm_server_cert_validation: ignore`, it helps if ansible container does not have the certificate or or its invalid.

 ```yaml
 all:
   hosts: